-Every state has a slightly different definition of what it means to assist a suicide, and some states do not actually define it in their statutes.
-Generally, someone assists with a suicide when:
+Every state has a slightly different definition of what it means to assist a suicide and some states do not actually define it in their statutes.
+Generally, someone assists with a suicide when they:

-- He does some act which causes someone else to die, such as administering lethal doses of drugs;
+- Do some act which causes someone else to die, such as administering lethal doses of drugs;

-- He provides the drugs or tools necessary for someone else to commit suicide when he knows those tools are likely to be used for suicide;
+- Provide the drugs or tools necessary for someone else to commit suicide when they know those tools are likely to be used for suicide;

-- Advises someone else on the way to commit suicide; or
+- Advise someone else on the way to commit suicide; or

 There are two major public policy reasons why assisting with suicide, a crime in most states, is generally frowned upon.
 First, many states consider the preservation of life the highest priority.
-Consequently, in those states, anything that ends a human life is considered a crime such as murder or manslaughter.
+Consequently, in those states, anything that ends a human life is considered a crime, such as murder or manslaughter.
 But while the U.S. Supreme Court reached a similar conclusion -- ruling that there is no constitutional right to physician-assisted suicide -- states are free to enact such laws.

 The second policy reason against assisted suicide is that it can be difficult in some cases to distinguish it from murder or manslaughter.
 States have an interest in ensuring that no one is forced to commit suicide through threats or deception.
-For this reason, the three states that currently allow physician assisted suicide (Washington, Oregon, and Montana) have strict procedures that must be followed before any lethal medication is administered.
-They include ensuring that the patient is a resident of the state; and that at least two witnesses (some of whom have to be doctors, and unrelated to the patient) testify that the patient is mentally competent, that the patient is ill and predicted to live only a short while, and that the patient's request was voluntary.
+For this reason, the few states that currently allow physician assisted suicide (including Washington, Oregon, and Montana) have strict requirements and procedures that must be followed before any lethal medication is administered, including the following: